yuulive/hfkhv/README.md

 - Applies new scripts in `./pgfine/migrations/` and updates version in `pgfine` table.
 - Scans all objects in `./pgfine/` and builds the dependency tree.
 - Calculates hash of each object script file.
-- Attempts to update each object whose script hash does not match the one in the `pgfine` table.
+- Attempts to update each object whose script hash does not match the one in the `pgfine` table (or drop the object if it was deleted).
 - Updates `pgfine` table with newest hashes.

+## `pgfine destroy --no-joke`

+- Uses `PGFINE_CONNECTION_STRING` credentials to connect to database.
+- Attempts to drop each object defined in the project
+- Drop `pgfine` table

 # Structure